SyedMazhar6746/hand-gesture-recognition-mediapipe/README.md

+# our details
+Run hand_recog.py file for hand-recognition.

 # hand-gesture-recognition-using-mediapipe
 Estimate hand pose using MediaPipe (Python version).<br> This is a sample program that recognizes hand signs and finger gestures with a simple MLP using the detected key points.